 3D printing is now more popular than ever – Get to know the techniques and new educational materials at an online event

 3D printing is a hot topic, and it can be utilized in industry, art and marketing as well as at schools.
 Experts and researchers from Finland, Great Britain and Turkey have pooled their expertise to create new 3D printing educational materials for comprehensive schools as well as for engineering students.
-These materials will be presented at an online event on 8 – 9 September 2020.

 Testing different materials (wood and cork) for functional prints intended for children´s games (3D model by jakejake).